arthur-putnam/arthur-putnam/README.md

 ## Contact

 If you're working on something interesting in AI, software systems, or applied machine learning, feel free to reach out.
-Best way to connect with me is via LinkedIn.
+The best way to reach me is via LinkedIn [https://www.linkedin.com/in/arthur-putnam](https://www.linkedin.com/in/arthur-putnam).